-Wrangell – St. Elias National Park is one of our favorite US National Parks.
+Wrangell – St. Elias National Park & Preserve is one of our favorite US National Parks.
 Its remote location, countless mountains and glaciers, and sheer beauty is simply astounding.
 It feels like an adventure to drive in on McCarthy Road, pull your belongings across the footbridge, and get shuttled to your lodge or campground.
 From Kennecott and McCarthy, you can go glacier hiking, tour an abandoned copper mill, and venture into the backcountry.
 And to see this park from the sky is absolutely mind-blowing.

 Take Yellowstone National Park, multiply it by 6, and that’s roughly the size of Wrangell – St. Elias.
 Throw in four mountain ranges (and some of the tallest peaks in North America), massive glaciers, wildlife, more than a few mosquitoes, and 100 miles of road, and you have a rugged, remote, spectacular wilderness to explore.